-The Montana Climate Office provides high-quality, timely, relevant, and scientifically based climate information and services to Montanans.
+The Montana Climate Office aims to provide high-quality, timely, relevant, and scientifically based climate, drought and water resources information and services to Montanans.
 As Montana’s official climate data stewards, we strive to provide information for specific sectors of interest by either geography or industry, and assist stakeholders in adapting climate products to their needs.

 Explore the Mesonet

 The Montana Mesonet is a network of over 100 weather, soil moisture and snow monitoring stations that the MCO operates across Montana.
 The stations measure a variety of meteorological variables including air temperature, relative humidity, soil moisture, and precipitation.
 Click on a station on the adjacent map to access station data and view station metadata, or visit the Mesonet Dashboard.
 To learn more about the mesonet, visit the Montana Mesonet tab.